This page helps small business employers find the right information on pay rates and employment obligations for staff.

 If your business is in the state system:

-- The Wageline website has information on pay, working hours and leave entitlements.
+- The Wageline website has information on pay rates, working hours and leave entitlements.

 - Find out whether a WA award applies by visiting the Finding the right pay rate page or calling Wageline on 1300 655 266.
 Wageline's WA award summaries detail pay rates and working arrangements for key awards.